Magic-MM-Embedding: Towards Visual-Token-Efficient Universal Multimodal Embedding with MLLMs: Experiments

 \subsection{Experimental Results}

-\textbf{Multimodal Retrieval on MMEB.} In~\cref{tab:v1_main}, we presents the performance comparison against representative baselines.
-As the results show, traditional dual-tower models such as CLIP, significantly lag behind MLLM-based approaches, due to the inherent limitation of architecture.
-Among the MLLM methods, our proposed embedder establishes a new state-of-the-art, surpasses strong baselines like UniME-V2~\cite{gu2026aaai} and QQMM~\cite{xue2025improve}, proves that our progressive training strategy successfully overcomes the potential information loss of token compression.
-Regarding the two-stage retrieval paradigm, both our method and UniME-V2~\cite{gu2026aaai} demonstrate that incorporating a reranker further boosts accuracy.
-However, a direct comparison reveals our consistent superiority: our model outperforms UniME-V2 in both the standalone embedder setting and the full ``Embedder + Reranker'' setting.
+\textbf{Multimodal Retrieval on MMEB.} In~\cref{tab:mmeb}, we present the performance comparison against representative baselines.
+As the results show, dual-tower models such as CLIP significantly lag behind MLLM-based approaches due to the inherent limitations of the architecture.
+Among the MLLM methods, our proposed embedder establishes a new state-of-the-art, surpassing strong baselines like UniME-V2~\cite{gu2026aaai} and QQMM~\cite{xue2025improve}, proving that our progressive training strategy overcomes the potential information loss of token compression.
+For the ``Embedder + Reranker (E+R)'' paradigm, both our method and UniME-V2~\cite{gu2026aaai} show that adding a reranker further boosts accuracy.
+However, our approach consistently performs better: at the 2B and 8B scales, our models outperform UniME‑V2 in both the embedder-only setting and the full ``E+R'' setting.
+Notably, our embedder‑only setting outperforms UniME‑V2’s ``E+R'' configuration.
 This confirms that our framework provides a stronger foundational retriever and a more effective overall pipeline than the previous best-performing method.

-\textbf{Multimodal Retrieval on VisDoc.} Beyond general multimodal retrieval, we evaluate our model on the challenging domain of Visual Document Retrieval (VisDoc), a fine-grained task theoretically demanding high-resolution inputs to preserve textual details.
-In~\cref{tab:v2_doc}, we report the comparsion result.
-Surprisingly, our token-efficient method achieves state-of-the-art results despite compressing visual features by 75\%, challenging the assumption that high redundancy is strictly necessary for fine-grained retrieval.
-Additionally, we observe that GME~\cite{zhang2024gme} serves as a formidable baseline, outperforming our standalone embedder; we attribute this to GME's use of massive, proprietary task-aware datasets compared to our smaller, publicly available training sources.
-However, our full ``Embedder + Reranker'' pipeline successfully surpasses GME to establish a new state-of-the-art.
-This demonstrates that our synergistic training strategy effectively bridges the data gap, allowing us to achieve superior performance using only public data and significantly fewer visual tokens.
+\textbf{Multimodal Retrieval on VisDoc.} Beyond general multimodal retrieval, we evaluate our model on the challenging domain of Visual Document Retrieval (VisDoc), a fine-grained task demanding high-resolution inputs to preserve textual details.
+In~\cref{tab:visdoc}, we report results.
+Surprisingly, despite compressing visual tokens by 75\%, our token-efficient method achieves state-of-the-art results, challenging the assumption that high redundancy is strictly necessary for fine-grained retrieval.
+Additionally, we observe that GME~\cite{zhang2024gme} is a formidable baseline, outperforming our standalone embedder; we attribute this to GME's use of massive, proprietary task-aware datasets compared to our smaller, publicly available training sources.
+However, our full ``Embedder + Reranker'' pipeline surpasses GME to establish a new state-of-the-art.
+This shows that our synergistic training strategy effectively bridges the data gap, allowing us to achieve superior performance using only public data and significantly fewer visual tokens.